Bocchi the Rock!: Anime

 An anime television series adaptation was announced on February 18, 2021.
 It was produced by CloverWorks and directed by Keiichirō Saitō, with Yūsuke Yamamoto serving as assistant director, Erika Yoshida writing the series' scripts, Kerorira designing the characters, and Tomoki Kikuya composing the music.
 The series aired from October 9 to December 25, 2022, on Tokyo MX and other networks.
 (Note: Tokyo MX listed the series premiere at 24:00 JST on October 8, 2022, which is effectively October 9 at midnight.)
 Kessoku Band performed the opening theme "Seishun Complex" (青春コンプレックス), as well as the ending theme "Distortion!!".
 Crunchyroll streamed the series outside of Asia.
 Plus Media Networks Asia licensed the series in Southeast Asia and released it on Aniplus Asia and Bilibili.
 Several web series featuring the voice cast were also produced alongside the anime as cross-promotion.

-Many of the anime's episode titles come from songs by rock band Asian Kung-Fu Generation, such as "After Dark" and "Korogaru Iwa, Kimi ni Asa ga Furu," with the final episode ending with a Kessoku Band cover of the latter.

-A compilation film of the series was announced on May 21, 2023.
-It was split into two parts.
-In November 2023, it was revealed the two parts would be titled "Re:" and "Re:Re:" respectively.
-The two parts of the compilation film opened on June 7 and August 9, respectively.
-Kessoku Band performed the song "Tsukinami ni Kagayake" (月並みに輝け).
-The films currently have been screened overseas in North America (United States, Canada and Mexico), Europe (France, Italy, Germany and the UK), and Oceania (Australia and New Zealand) by Crunchyroll, South Korea by Daewon Media, Taiwan, Hong Kong, and Macau by Mighty Media and the Southeast Asia (the Philippines, Cambodia, Laos, Malaysia, Singapore, Indonesia, Vietnam and Thailand) by Odex.
-On 3 November 2024 during the Kessoku Band concert at Zepp Haneda, it was announced that the film would be released on physical media on 15 February 2025.
-The two parts were released on Crunchyroll on February 13, 2025 as "BOCCHI THE ROCK!
-Recap Part 1" and "BOCCHI THE ROCK!
-Recap Part 2".

 A second season was announced at Kessoku Band's "We Will B" live event on February 15, 2025.
 Yūsuke Yamamoto will direct the season, while Keito Oda will serve as character designer with Kerorira.